MtinAMD/XO-Shift-game/README.md

 ## Usage

 You can play in 3 modes of 3×3, 4×4, or 5×5
-the default agent is the hardest one if you want to play with an easier agent simply edit line 71 and 72 of main.py:
+the default agent is the hardest one. if you want to play with an easier agent simply edit line 71 and 72 of main.py:
 ```bash
 agent1_path_config = "hard_agent.py"